HelgeSverre/Domain-Availability/README.md

 Domain Availability Script
 ===================

-A PHP Class used to check if a domain has been registered
+A PHP Class used to check if a domain has been registered.
+Created to be fast and easy to use, modify and redistribute as you wish, credit me if appropriate.

 ## Usage: